ESIA Board & Exec

 Jessica Lynch, Executive Director

-Jessica Lynch (BBusComn, GAICD) is Executive Director of the Energy Savings Industry Association, responsible for general management of the Association and mobilising advocacy including policy and regulatory affairs, stakeholder engagement, member services and media.
-Jessica has decades of experience in communications and stakeholder engagement working as part of leadership and multi-disciplinary teams and diverse businesses.
+Jessica Lynch (BBusComn, GAICD) is Executive Director of the Energy Savings Industry Association, responsible for general management of the Association and operationalising strategy: mobilising advocacy including policy and regulatory affairs, stakeholder engagement regularly facilitating member and stakeholder meetings, brainstorm sessions and consultation participation, member services and media.
+Jessica represents the ESIA on the VEU program strategy review stakeholder reference group, the national hot water heat pump roadmap industry consultative group, the national equipment energy efficiency review committee, various roundtables, and facilitated the NSW ESS M&V technical workshop series to unlock upgrade opportunities for commercial and industrial energy users, and participated in the Victorian government COVID-19 construction industry consultation group to keep upgrades going where safe during the pandemic.
+Jessica engages with the national energy performance strategy federal government team and the policy makers and regulators of the two largest energy efficiency schemes in Australia.
+Jessica has decades of experience in strategy, advocacy, communications and stakeholder engagement working as part of leadership and multi-disciplinary teams and diverse businesses.
 Jessica has worked with industry associations, blue chips, governments and authorities, small-to-medium enterprises, not-for-profits and start-up projects.
 She has worked with the ESIA Board since 2015 after the VEU and ESS were expanded and has worked in energy, energy efficiency and sustainability periodically for more than 25 years.
 Jessica is the editor of the ESIA Bulletin and ESIA publications.
-She was founding editor of EcoGeneration Magazine, launched when the RET was legislated in 2000, while working with the Australian Cogeneration Association and Australian EcoGeneration Association, forerunners to the Business Council of Sustainable Energy and the Clean Energy Council.
+Prior, Jessica was founding editor of EcoGeneration Magazine launched when the RET was legislated in 2000, when she was working with the Australian Cogeneration Association rebranded Australian EcoGeneration Association, forerunners to the Business Council of Sustainable Energy and the Clean Energy Council.

 Latest News